sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 model = SymbolicModel(inputs, x)
 ```

-You can use the plotting utility directly on your model.
+You can use the plotting utility directly on your model:

 ```py
 from pytorch_symbolic import graph_algorithms